-5 Examples of Value Propositions & Why They Are So Great
+5 Great Value Proposition Examples & Why They Work

 - Measurable.

-A value proposition is essentially the most critical aspect of your marketing copy.
+It’s a promise by your company to your customers or target audience about what you do and why you exist.

+It should also be the foundation for every piece of your marketing copy.
+Every banner ad, section of website copy, or television commercial should come back to this main idea about why you’re in business in the first place.

-If you don’t have one in mind when you begin to draft content, you are basically in a boat without a paddle to steer and guide your content creation efforts.
+If you don’t have one in mind when you begin to draft content, you’re basically trying to steer a boat without a paddle.

-An effective value proposition directly communicates with your customers and tells them, simplistically, why your company, service or product stands out amongst competitors and why it will be the best solution to solve their problem.
+An effective value proposition directly communicates with your customers and simplistically tells them why your company, service, or product stands out amongst competitors and why it is the best solution to their problem.
+It’s to the point and explains why you are the ideal choice for them.

-The advantages and returns for spending the time to create a strong value proposition can be paramount.
+The time you spend creating a strong value proposition is nothing compared to the advantages it will give you.
 By creating an effective, unique value proposition, you can potentially:

 - Attract more engagement from more customers.

-- Increase conversions from those customers.
+- Increase conversions.

-- Stand out among your competition.
+- Stand out from your competition.

-- Increase customer loyalty, and thus, influencers for your company.
+- Increase customer loyalty.

-Many businesses, though, do not spend enough time developing a value proposition.
+As such a vital part of marketing messaging, it’s somewhat surprising that so many businesses don’t prioritize a strong value prop.

-Oftentimes they try to replace them with random discounts, throw money at disorganized and less strategic marketing campaigns, and so forth.
+Instead of clearly defining their raison d’etre, they try to replace it with random discounts and pre-mature loyalty programs or by tossing money at disorganized marketing campaigns that ultimately fail to tell the customer the value the company brings.

 They also commonly misinterpret what a value proposition is exactly.
-Many brands push their brand, their brand, their brand.
+Many brands push one thing, and one thing only: their brand.

-A value proposition should not be focused on the company but on the people you are trying to reach.
+A value proposition should be focused on the people you’re trying to reach – not the company.

-Many companies also create a generic message that doesn’t necessarily translate over, or hit close to home, for their customer base.
+Another common mistake is creating a generic message that doesn’t engage the target audience or explain how the business can help.

-This type of messaging may include statements such as “satisfaction guaranteed”, “best quality”, and others that are not specifically tailored to an audience.
+This type of messaging may include empty statements like “local favorite,” “best quality,” and others that are not specifically tailored to an audience.

-With a solidified value proposition, it is easier and more cost-effective to attract and keep the customers you want coming back.
+Instead of taking a shortcut and writing a meaningless statement, it’s worth taking the time to craft a strong yet simplistically clear value proposition.
+This will make it easier and more cost-effective to attract and keep the customers you want coming back.

-So, now that we know what a value proposition is and what it isn’t, what are some examples of brands that have nailed it?
+So, now that we know what a value proposition is and what it isn’t, let’s take a look at some brands that have nailed it.

 1. Trello

-What they sell: A visual project management tool.
+What they sell: A visual tool for managing projects, workflows, and tasks.

-How it’s helpful: Streamlines project organization for multiple parties within a company.
+How it’s helpful: It streamlines project organization for multiple parties within a company, helping everyone track benchmarks and stay on the same page.

-How it stands out from competitors: It quickly organizes tasks and deadline into an easy-to-understand visual card format and the base version is free and shareable with anyone within an organization.
+How it stands out from competitors: Trello quickly organizes tasks and deadlines into an easy-to-understand visual card format.
+Plus, the base version is free and shareable with anyone within an organization.

-Is their proposition communicated simplistically?: Yes, it is easy for people to understand right off the bat.
-The subheadline addresses doing away with outdated project management practices that can oftentimes be a headache.
-This tells customers how directly Trello will make their lives easier.
+Is their proposition communicated simplistically?
+Yes, it is easy for people to understand right off the bat.
+The subhead addresses doing away with outdated project management practices that can oftentimes be a headache.
+This tells customers how directly Trello will make their lives easier while implying it will save time for their entire team.

 2. Stitch Fix